trace-survey-analysis/trace-consumer/README.md

 ## Data Flow

-1. A message is received from the `trace-survey-processed` Kafka topic containing structured trace data
+1. A message is received from the `trace-survey-processed` Kafka topic (from [trace-processor](https://github.com/cyse7125-sp25-team03/trace-processor.git)) containing structured trace data
 2. The data is validated and converted to database models
 3. A transaction is started and the data is stored in the database:
    - Store instructor information (or retrieve existing)